vmware/dod-compliance-and-automation/photon/5.0/docs/known-issues.md

 **Workaround:**

 - We will fix this issue in a future STIG update.
-For now as workaround in the system-auth file replace `auth    required    pam_unix.so` with `auth    sufficient    pam_unix.so`.
+For now as workaround in the system-auth file replace `auth    required    pam_unix.so` with
+`auth    sufficient    pam_unix.so`